meiazero/simple-k8s/README.md

 # single-k8s

-> The configs to single cluster using Kubernetes
+> The configs to single cluster using Kubernetes with microk8s and monitoring stack.

 This repo contain the files necessary to up the Pods with Services using kubernetes.